 The Yellowknife Story

-People claim that the streets are paved with gold in Yellowknife.
-It's true, and if you check the sidewalk in front of the Bank of Commerce you'll find a sample of Yellowknife gold.
-The two mines, Con and Giant, produced gold for over 60 years, and mine tunnels burrow far below the city streets, and even out under Yellowknife Bay.
+People used to claim that the Yellowknife streets are paved with gold.
+It's sort of true, and if you check the sidewalk in front of the Bank of Commerce you'll find a sample of Yellowknife gold.
+The two mines, Con Mine and Giant Mine, produced gold for over 60 years, and mine tunnels burrow far below the city streets, and even out under Yellowknife Bay.

-Strangely, our name, Yellowknife, comes from copper, not gold.
-The explorer Samuel Hearne trekked through this country in 1770, and encountered Indigenous people who used copper-bladed knives.
+Strangely, our name, Yellowknife, comes from copper mining by Indigenous peoples in the area north of Yellowknife before the arrival of Europeans.
+The explorer Samuel Hearne trekked through that country in 1770, and encountered Indigenous people who used copper-bladed knives.
 Their rendezvous near the mouth of a river on Great Slave Lake became known as Yellowknife.
-Arctic enthusiasts have heard of Sir John Franklin, who also passed through here, in 1821, on his epic journey to the Arctic coast.
+Arctic enthusiasts have also heard of Sir John Franklin, who passed through here, in 1821, on his epic journey to the Arctic coast.
 The locations sketched by Midshipman Hood who travelled with Franklin, are easy to recognize even today.

 A prospector en route to the Klondike first reported gold in Yellowknife Bay in 1898, but the find was too remote and was forgotten in the rush to claim Klondike riches.
 With the development of aviation and new government interest in the north during the 1920s-1930s, prospectors returned to Great Slave Lake.
 Johnny Baker and Herb Dixon discovered gold on the Yellowknife River in 1933.
 Returning the following year, Baker made a chance observation of very high-grade gold on the east shore of Yellowknife Bay, in September 1934.
 The discovery was named the Burwash, and a small mine operated from 1935 to 1936.
 Government geologists arrived at Yellowknife Bay in the summer of 1935 to map the potential.

 In the last few years, with the same frontier spirit that built the city, Yellowknifers helped develop the first Canadian diamond mine, northeast of the city.
-It was five years in the making and cost more than a billion dollars, with a hefty flow of those expenditures going to workers and businesses in this area.
+It was five years in the making and cost more than a billion dollars.
+Yellowknife is now the service centre for three diamond mines.